taborlab/FlowCal/doc/python_tutorial/excel_ui.rst

 ...     verbose=True,
 ...     plot=True)

 ``FlowCal.excel_ui.process_beads_table`` uses the instruments table and the beads table to automatically open, density-gate, and transform the specified beads files, and generate MEF transformation functions as indicated by the Excel input file.
-The flags ``verbose`` and ``plot`` instruct the function to generate messages for each file being processed, and plots for each step of standard curve calculation, similar to what we saw in the :doc:`MEF tutorial` </python_tutorial/mef`.
-The ouput arguments are ``beads_samples``, a list of transformed and gated FCSData objects, and ``mef_transform_fxns, a dictionary of MEF transformation functions, indexed by the ID of the beads files.
+The flags ``verbose`` and ``plot`` instruct the function to generate messages for each file being processed, and plots for each step of standard curve calculation, similar to what we saw in the :doc:`MEF tutorial </python_tutorial/mef>`.
+The ouput arguments are ``beads_samples``, a list of transformed and gated FCSData objects, and ``mef_transform_fxns``, a dictionary of MEF transformation functions, indexed by the ID of the beads files.

 In a similar way, ``FlowCal``'s Excel UI can automatically density-gate and transform cell samples using a single instruction: